deadflowers/bitcurrents-log-analyzer/README.md

 - Enter the directory where your logs are stored or copied to.
 - Optionally, enter a path fragment to track in the "Track Custom Path"
 - Click the "Analyze Logs" button.

+  Tip: in the app you can use sample logs just entr `.` as directory to search logs then choose in the next area soecific file `combined.log`

 The charts will populate, and the detailed IP table will appear below.
 You can now distinguish OS/Bot and any suspicious paths hit directly in the table.
 - Add new paths to your watchlist on-the-fly using the "Add to Suspicious List" feature.